Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

 Systematic uncertainties are evaluated by varying the event and track selection criteria.
-Since the systematic uncertainty may depend on the collision centrality and the \pt of particles, only the largest contribution from each source is mentioned below.
-The systematic uncertainty associated to the event selection criteria is evaluated by varying the selection on the vertex position along the beam direction (from 10 cm to 7, 8, or 9 cm), the magnetic field polarity, and the criteria for selecting pileup events, and is below 1\%.
-Possible biases from the centrality determination were investigated by repeating the analysis using the centrality estimated at midrapidity from hits in the Silicon Pixel Detector (SPD) instead of the V0, resulting in a negligible difference.
-Uncertainties related to track selection are estimated by considering different track reconstruction and track quality selection criteria.
-Changing the track reconstruction to include tracks without hits in the SPD leads to a variation of at most $1.7\%$.
+The systematic uncertainty is presented for \Fpsi{2}, as the uncertainties are of a similar size for both observables.
+Since the systematic uncertainty may depend on the collision centrality and the \pt bin, only the largest contribution from each source is mentioned below.
+The systematic uncertainty associated with the event selection criteria is evaluated by varying the selection on the vertex position along the beam direction (from 10 cm to 7, 8, or 9 cm), the magnetic field polarity, and the criteria for rejecting pileup events, and is below 1\%.
+The robustness of the centrality determination is investigated by repeating the analysis using the centrality estimated at midrapidity from hits in the Silicon Pixel Detector (SPD) instead of the V0, resulting in a negligible difference.
+Uncertainties related to track selection are estimated by considering different track reconstructions and track quality selection criteria.
+Changing the track reconstruction to include tracks without hits in the SPD leads to a variation of, at most, $1.7\%$.
 The quality of the reconstructed tracks is varied by changing the minimum number of TPC space points to $80$ and $90$, which leads to a difference of $1.5\%$ on the measured correlators.
 Uncertainties related to the variations in the distance of closest approach in both longitudinal and transverse directions are negligible, indicating that the effect of contaminations from secondary particles on the measurements is insignificant.
-Finally, tightening the $\chi^2$ per number of TPC clusters from 4 to 2.5 gives an uncertainty of at most $3\%$.
+Finally, tightening the $\chi^2$ per number of TPC clusters from 4 to 2.5 gives an uncertainty of, at most, $3\%$.
 The total systematic uncertainty is calculated as the quadratic sum of the individual sources that have a statistically significant contribution according to a statistical test~\cite{Barlow:2002yb}.